Mr. Steve Muenzberg

 Program Manager

-Mrs. Ceana Prado Nickel is program manager at TLG, working alongside all the engineering mangers to ensure the success of the projects.
-Prior to TLG, Ceana spent six years at Liebherr Aerospace as a liaison engineer involved in developing, testing and qualifying components in the leading edge, trailing edge, and the innovative Folding Wing Tip System in Boeing’s 777X program.
-From a business development standpoint, Ceana lead Liebherr’s North America rail business, as well as worked with Kompass North America to help B2B businesses expand internationally.
+Mrs. Ceana Prado Nickel is a program manager at TLG, working alongside all the engineering managers to ensure the success of the projects.
+Prior to TLG, Ceana spent six years at Liebherr Aerospace as a liaison engineer involved in developing, testing, and qualifying components in the leading edge, trailing edge, and the innovative Folding Wing Tip System in Boeing’s 777X program.
+From a business development standpoint, Ceana led Liebherr’s North American rail business, as well as worked with Kompass North America to help B2B businesses expand internationally.

-Ceana has BS in Mechanical Engineering from Metropolitan State University of Denver.
+Ceana holds a Bachelor of Science degree in Mechanical Engineering from Metropolitan State University of Denver.